urban-tep/documentation/source/community-guide/user.rst

 	:figclass: img-border
 	:scale: 80%

-To find out more precisely the number of data packages you loaded, the number of jobs you created, how many failed or were successful, ...
-Just go the **Analytics** page from the portal homepage.
+The table **Analytics** will display more precisely the number of data packages you loaded, the number of jobs you created, how many failed or were successful, ...
-You will see:
+It describes:

 - how many data collection you loaded
 - how many data packages and items you loaded